Things are changing.

 Probably one of the coolest changes accompanying affordable recording is Gangster Rap.

 Old money wasn't listening to the necessity of social upheaval.
 So Music just marched around them.
-Now, a 20 year old kid from Compton can acquire the same wealth that would have been spent to keep him in his cage.

 At least rappers seem to rap it out before they immediately go for their gun.
 The possibility exists violence can be avoided through music.